Best things to do outside in NYC

 NYC seems to have the monopoly on psychics, vintage comic book salesmen and incense peddlers at just about every corner, but its signature street fairs take the fun-finds to a whole new level.
 Whether you’re saving your cash for Smorgasburg, Crafts on Columbus or the Washington Square Outdoor Art Exhibit, you’re guaranteed to leave with a full belly and bags of rare tchotchkes, jewelry and bizarre creations.

 Apparently, not all NYC pools are hidden in expensive sports clubs you can’t afford to join.
-Dip into the nostalgic rapture of childhood swimming at outdoor pools in every borough—including the sprawling Astoria Pool or the fun-sized Tony Dapolito Recreation Center—before learning (the hard way) that New Yorkers can actually still get sunburns.
+Dip into the nostalgic rapture of childhood swimming at outdoor pools in every borough—including the sprawling Astoria Pool or the fun-sized Tony Dapolito Recreation Center—before learning (the hard way) that New Yorkers still get sunburns.

 From Fort Greene to the Bronx, there are plenty of stellar outdoor gatherings of local and organic vendors in town.
 Rather than lose your sanity in traumatizing Sunday Trader Joe’s lines, head to your local market and smell the fresh fruits and veggies.
 After restocking your pantry, make sure to pick up a bouquet of blooms so you can bring a bit of the outdoors inside your humble abode.

 This beautiful, one-of-a-kind park has locals and tourists alike flocking to take in its scenic views and greenery.
 And you never know what kind of outdoor artwork, nearby food trucks or performances you might stumble upon while you’re there!
 Running a span of more than 15 blocks, the High Line allows for tons of opportunities to stop by an adjacent fun-having spot.